Category Archives: Employment & Productivity

 This departs from the usual practice that aggregates all workers, the employed and the unemployed, who may be searching for a job, with all vacancies, adds something new to the literature, and also contributes to the measurement of the searches of the employed.

 In their underlying remarks they note that 99% of the unemployed spend some time actively looking for work, which is in line with the Bureau of Labor Statistics’ definition of being unemployed and with survey results, but that a far smaller share of the employed search for work.
 Using the Survey of Consumer Expectations and work by Jason Faberman they put that at about 22%.
-And they are more efficient than the unemployed at finding work.
+The employed are more efficient than the unemployed at finding work.

 In their words, a “proper” Beveridge Curve should only include ads aimed at the unemployed.
 To do this, they break the Beveridge Curve out by sector, creating adjusted curves, which take the mystery out of the curve’s behavior.
 If you exclude the poaching ads, you end up with a very ordinary curve.
 (Please note they used the Household Survey adjusted to be like the Payroll Survey for this, not that other noisy thing.)

 We snapped their graph (below), and you can see that the increase in poaching ads increased significantly in 2015.
 In their words, the curve shifted up at that time because of “a dramatic increase in non-productive poaching vacancies.”
-(We’ll say dramatic—that graph is as stunning as the openings rate was unbelievable to us.)
+(We’ll say dramatic.
+That graph is as stunning as the openings rate was unbelievable to us.)

 At this point, fiscal and monetary policy drove up demand, firms needed to expand, and that poaching reaccelerated.
 Supply bottlenecks and demand led to a surge in goods inflation, and poaching drove up wages.
 That’s what happened recently, and Cheremukhin and Restrepo-Echavarría are searching micro data to understand what drove the poaching surge in 2015.